typhonshambo/vstat-bot/README.md

 A discord bot that will show current server status of valorant for a given region, whether the servers are UP or DOWN
 ## INSTALLATION
-make sure to put the necessary keys in `config.json` file for the bot to work properly
+make sure to put the necessary keys in `config.json` file for the bot to work properly.

 ```json
 {